gammapy/gammapy/docs/getting-started/index.rst

 Installation
 ------------

-There are various ways for users to install Gammapy.
-We recommend setting up an environment using either conda or mamba.
-Here are two methods to quickly install Gammapy.
+There are various ways for users to install Gammapy. **We recommend setting up a virtual environment using either conda or mamba.** Here are two methods to quickly install Gammapy.

 .. panels::
     :column: col-lg-6 col-md-6 col-sm-12 col-xs-12 p-3